Menu

 The B.S. programs in Health and Physical Education prepare graduates to help youth develop their motor skills, understand games, and build lifelong commitment to personal health and physical activity.

-These rigorous programs in the Department of Teaching and Leadership emphasizes physical education, health, wellbeing, and fitness skills on a continuum of ability levels, including children with disabilities, in one of the only dual certification programs in the region.
+These rigorous programs emphasize physical education, health, wellbeing, and fitness skills on a continuum of ability levels, including children with disabilities, in one of the only dual certification programs in the region.
 Content closely aligns with NYSAPHERD and SHAPE America standards and guidelines of physical and health literacy, and all students meet the requirements for a New York State temporary Coaching License allowing you to coach school sports for grades 7-12.
 There are two options for this program:

 • The B.S. in Health and Physical Education meets the academic requirements for dual New York State initial teacher certification in Health Education (all grades) and Physical Education (all grades), and is recommended for employment in most school districts.